datacenter/SimpleAciUiLogServer/README.md

-Once the server is running, you can start remote logging from the APIC UI by selecting "Start Remote Logging" from the 'welcome, username' menu in the top left corner of the APIC UI.
+Once the server is running, you can start remote logging from the APIC UI by selecting "Start Remote Logging" from the 'welcome, username' menu in the top right corner of the APIC UI.

 Limitations: Does not support HTTPS/TLS at this.